 Mike Biskup

-Artist Bio/Description: MIKE BISKUP (b.
-Los Angeles, CA 1970) is a local watercolorist who makes upbeat, colorful, symbolic paintings that tend to make people smile.
+Artist Bio/Description: MIKE BISKUP is a local watercolorist who makes upbeat, colorful, symbolic paintings that tend to make people smile.
 He has shown his work in Port Townsend, Los Angeles, New York, and around the Northwest since 2002.
-Mike is also a US Embassy Artist who recently was part of a three year, four person exhibition at The US Embassy in Pristina, Kosovo along with Dale Chihuly.
+Mike is also a US Embassy Artist who recently was part of a three year, four person exhibition at The US Embassy in Pristina, Kosovo.

-Perched Uptown just a few steps from our beautiful brick courthouse Mike Biskup’s new studio and 1947 home is easy to find, park at, and packs a wallop of a good view.
-During the tour, Mike will be in his studio working on several paintings, demonstrating his homemade spinning easel, and drawing with India ink on stretched watercolor paper, among other things.
-He’ll also open part of his little house as the walls will be hung with a variety of his favorite paintings for sale.
-He’ll be showing originals both large and small, drawings on paper, archival prints of all sizes, greeting cards, etc. His tiny frame building wood shop is just next door in his parent’s garage whose walls will also be decked with original paintings and on view as part of the tour.
+Perched Uptown just a few steps from our beautiful brick courthouse Mike Biskup’s new studio and home is easy to find and packs a wallop of a good view.
+During the tour, Mike will be working on several paintings, demonstrating his homemade spinning easel, and drawing with India ink or pencil on stretched watercolor paper.
+He’ll also open part of his house with paintings for sale.
+He’ll be showing originals both large and small, old and new; drawings on paper, archival prints of all sizes, etc. His compact frame building wood shop is just next door in his parent’s garage and can be part of the tour for those interested.

 Visit Mike’s website for more info: www.mikebiskup.com